rebeccaksulisufi/ada-college/Psychology/Paper 1/Topic 2 - Memory/Effect of anxiety on EWT.md

-# Outline and evaluate the effect of anxiety on EWT
+# Effect of anxiety on EWT

 ## A01
 - Anxiety is an unpleasant emotional state that is accompanied by increased heart rate and rapid breathing